-On February 1, 2017, Justice entered into an HMA with Interstate to manage the Hotel with an effective takeover date of February 3, 2017.
+On February 1, 2017, Operating entered an HMA with Ambridge to manage the Hotel with an effective takeover date of February 3, 2017.
 The term of the management agreement is for an initial period of 10 years commencing on the takeover date and automatically renews for an additional year not to exceed five years in aggregate subject to certain conditions.
-The HMA also provides for Interstate to advance a key money incentive fee to the Hotel for capital improvements in the amount of \$2,000,000 under certain terms and conditions described in a separate key money agreement.
-The key money contribution shall be amortized in equal monthly amounts over an eight (8) year period commencing on the second (2nd) anniversary of the takeover date.
-As of June 30, 2021 balance of the key money was zero as the Hotel obtained approval from Interstate to use the funds for hotel operations during the first quarter of fiscal year 2021.
-As of June 30, 2020, the balance of the key money plus accrued interest was \$1,009,,000 and was included in restricted cash in the consolidated balance sheets.
+The HMA also provides for Ambridge to advance a key money incentive fee to the Hotel for capital improvements in the amount of \$2,000,000 under certain terms and conditions described in a separate key money agreement.
+The key money contribution is being amortized in equal monthly amounts over an eight (8) year period commencing on the second anniversary of the takeover date.
+During the first quarter of fiscal year 2021, the Hotel obtained approval from Ambridge to use the key money for hotel operations and the funds were exhausted by December 31, 2020.
 Unamortized portion of the key money is included in the related party notes payable in the consolidated balance sheets.

 In July 2018, InterGroup obtained a revolving \$5,000,000 line of credit ("RLOC") from CIBC Bank USA ("CIBC").
-On July 31, 2018, \$2,969,000 was drawn from the RLOC to pay off the mortgage note payable at Intergroup Woodland Village, Inc. ("Woodland Village") and a new mortgage note payable was established at Woodland Village due to InterGroup for the amount drawn.
-Woodland Village holds a three-story apartment complex in Santa Monica, California and is a subsidiary of Santa Fe and the Company.
 The RLOC carries a variable interest rate of 30-day LIBOR plus 3%.
 Interest is paid on a monthly basis.
-The RLOC and all accrued and unpaid interests were due in July 2019.
-In July 2019, the Company obtained a modification from CIBC which increased the RLOC by \$3,000,000 and extended the maturity date from July 24, 2019 to July 23, 2020.
-The \$2,969,000 mortgage due to InterGroup carries same terms as InterGroup's RLOC.
-In July 2020, the \$2,969,000 mortgage due to InterGroup and the RLOC was extended to July 2021.
+In July 2019, the Company obtained a modification from CIBC which extended the maturity date of the RLOC from July 24, 2019 to July 23, 2020.
+In July 2020, InterGroup entered into a second modification agreement with CIBC which extended the maturity date of its RLOC to July 21, 2021.
+In July 2022, the Company renewed its RLOC for a year at a reduced amount of \$2,000,000 from the \$5,000,000 and the entire \$2,000,000 is available to be drawn down should additional liquidity be necessary.

-On April 9, 2020, Justice entered into a loan agreement ("SBA Loan - Justice") with CIBC Bank USA under the recently enacted CARES Act administered by the U.S. Small Business Administration.
+On April 9, 2020, Justice entered into a loan agreement ("SBA Loan - Justice") with CIBC Bank USA under the CARES Act administered by the U.S. Small Business Administration.
 The Partnership received proceeds of \$4,719,000 from the SBA Loan - Justice.
-In accordance with the requirements of the CARES Act, Justice has used proceeds from the loan primarily for payroll costs.
-As of June 30, 2021, Justice had used all proceeds of the SBA Loan - Justice in qualified expenses.
+In accordance with the requirements of the CARES Act, Justice used proceeds from the loan primarily for payroll costs.
 The SBA Loan - Justice was scheduled to mature on April 9, 2022 and had a 1.00% interest rate.
 On April 27, 2020, InterGroup entered into a loan agreement ("SBA Loan - InterGroup") with CIBC Bank USA under the CARES Act and received loan proceeds in the amount of \$453,000.
-As of June 30, 2021, InterGroup had used all of the \$453,000 loan proceeds in qualified payroll expenses.
-The SBA Loan - InterGroup was scheduled to mature on April 27, 2022 and has a 1.00% interest rate.
-Both the SBA Loan - InterGroup (collectively the "SBA Loans") were forgiven by the SBA in full as of June 30, 2021.
+InterGroup used all of the \$453,000 loan proceeds in qualified payroll expenses.
+The SBA Loan - InterGroup was scheduled to mature on April 27, 2022 and had a 1.00% interest rate.
+Both the SBA Loan - Justice and SBA Loan - InterGroup (collectively the "SBA Loans") were forgiven by the SBA in full during the fiscal year ended June 30, 2021 and \$5,172,000 was recorded as a gain on debt extinguishment on the consolidated statement of operations for the fiscal year ended June 30, 2021.